saadanis/spark-search-pipeline/README.md

 ### Efficiency

-The execution of the full dataset (~5GB) and with a set of ten queries using four local executors took ~69 seconds.
+The execution of the full dataset (~5 GB) and with a set of ten queries using four local executors took ~69 seconds.

 ## Note